chrisdavies/dbmg/README.md

 ## Supported databases

 The default database is postgres, but you can also specify the -p commandline option.
-Possible values are "mssql" for Microsoft sql server, and "mysql" for my sql.
+Possible values are "mssql", "mysql", "postgres", "sqlite".

 Most defaults can be overriden.
 Run dbmg with no parameters in order to see the possible commandline options.